adipandas/mycpp/README.md

 Install the following dependencies using the terminal.
 ```
-sudo apt update
+sudo apt-get update
+sudo apt-get upgrade
 sudo apt−get install g++
 sudo apt install build-essential
 ```

 To use the codes provided in all the folders, the procedure is pretty much the same unless specified otherwise.
-You can build and run the code in any folder using the terminal as follows:
+You can build and run the code in any folder using the following commands in the terminal:

 ```
 cd ~/